jsonrainbow/json-schema/README.md

 	wget http://getcomposer.org/composer.phar
 	php composer.phar install

-or if you don't have wget you can do same with curl
+Or if you don't have wget you can do same with curl

 	curl -o composer.phar http://getcomposer.org/composer.phar
 	php composer.phar install